gilescope/book-exploring-async-basics/src/introduction.md

 Will be released October 2.
 2019.
 We implement an extremely simple and limited cross platform eventloop based on Epoll, Kqueue and IOCP.
-Even though it's simple and bad, it's will be working and will be "easy" to understand.
+Even though it's simple and bad, it will be working and will be "easy" to understand.
 A good place to start if you want to dig further.

 We use this library in this book, but it was too much to include here.